Sky6565/No-Fox-Given/README.md

-# project1

-Daily Journal

-# project1

-This project is a daily journal application that allows users to write journal entries, track their mood, and receive a random quote.
-It uses an API to fetch random quotes and displays them to the user after they save their journal entry.
-Additionally, it includes a mood tracker that visually represents the user's selected mood using emojis for Sad, frustration, happy and mellow.
+# **No Fox Given** // Group Project 01

+**No Fox Given** is an online journal application that allows for users to write daily journal entries and keep track of their moods throughout the day.

+The journal uses two third-party APIs to fetch and display inspirational quotes and pictures of adorable foxes that are then displayed to the user as they interact with the web app.
+Additionally, the journal also features a mood tracker for users to utilze in order to visually represent their current mood using emojis.

 ## Features

-Input cards for every day of the week for writing journal entries Select emojis that represents your mood for the day Save button to save the journal entry and mood
+* Input cards for every day of the week for writing journal entries.
+* Save button to save the journal entry.
+* Random quote API integration to display a quote.
-Random quote API integration to display a quote after saving Mood tracker to visually represent the selected mood
+* Random fox image API integration to display a random image of a fox.
+* Mood tracker to visually represent the selected mood.
+* Info button displays some brief documentation for the journal.
+* Clear Entries button displays will clear all journal entries at once for the user.

 ## User Story